-- Citing Your Sources (provides examples of how to cite UMD Library electronic resources using APA style.
+- Citing Your Sources (provides examples of how to cite Kathryn A. Martin Library electronic resources using APA style.
 Links to other APA citing sources provided as well.)

 - Companies (Do you want information about companies?
 Look here.
 See also some of the starting points in our FAQ section.)

 - Demographics & Statistics (Do you want Demographic or statistical information?
 Comprehensive links are here.
 See also our FAQs for starting points.)

 - Industry (Do you want information about an industry?
 Look here for comprehensive links and use our FAQs for starting points.)

 - International (Do you want information international business?
 Look here for comprehensive links, and look at our FAQs for some useful starting points.)

 - Local (Are you looking for business information on a state or local level?
 Comprehensive links are here.
 Our FAQs have good starting points.)

 - Misc.
 Launch Pad Topics (These are a variety of business resources organized by topic or theme.
 Unlike the FAQs, (mentioned above) which are starting points, these Launch Pad Topic pages tend to be more comprehensive in scope.)

 - Reference (this section has key reference sources researchers should know.
 Note in particular the "Key Reference Books" and the "New Strategist" sections.)